Orange Aji Amarillo peppers with one sliced pod showing elongated shape

 capsaicinoids

-USDA FoodData Central lists raw green hot chile peppers at 40 calories per 100 g, with vitamin C, potassium, fiber, and other micronutrients.
-That is a general hot-chile reference, not a cultivar-specific lab result for Aji Amarillo.
+USDA FoodData Central lists raw green hot chile peppers at 40 calories per 100 grams, with vitamin C, potassium, and fiber.
+That entry is general hot-chile context, not a cultivar-specific laboratory result for Aji Amarillo.

 Where to Buy Aji Amarillo & How to Store